Top 10 Hit Movies That Were Initially Rejected by Studios

 4 E.T.: The Extra-Terrestrial

 Columbia Pictures had ordered a horror film, but when Spielberg got back from making Raiders of the Lost Ark, he set about turning his alien horror film into an alien kids' movie.
-Meanwhile, bosses at Columbia weren't impressed with Spielberg's proposal, dismissing it as "a wimpy Walt Disney movie", and allowed Universal to bid on the script instead.
+Meanwhile, the bosses at Columbia weren't impressed with Spielberg's proposal, dismissing it as "a wimpy Walt Disney movie," and allowed Universal to bid on the script instead.
 Part of the deal with Universal allowed Columbia to keep 5 percent of the net profits anyway, and the head of Columbia remarked that the small stake made the studio more money than any of the movies they released themselves that year.

 5 Raiders of The Lost Ark